Hubba2010/ScaleRunner/README.md

 ✔ The app will be upgraded regularly so stay tuned for updates ❗

-👉 If you find some bugs in the code or interesting ideas, feel free to contact me through e-mail: Hubert.Barecki@onet.pl
+👉 If you find some bugs in the code or come up with some interesting ideas, feel free to contact me through e-mail: Hubert.Barecki@onet.pl